torrinworx/Blend_My_NFTs/README.md

 Blend_My_NFTs is a work-in-progress Blender add-on that can automatically generate thousands of images, animations, or 3D objects to help you launch your NFT colleciton!
 Blend_My_NFTs is beign created by This Cozy Studio to launch an NFT collection called This Cozy Place.
 If you would like to learn more about Blend_My_NFTs or This Cozy Place, please visit our discord server: https://discord.gg/UpZt5Un57t

 ![NFT_Test_Render_17](https://user-images.githubusercontent.com/82110564/142952463-5764566e-1402-40a4-9cca-a9c57105f033.png)
-*Test sample of the NFT collection This Cozy Place rendered in Blender 2.93 using Blend_My_NFTs add on.
+*Test sample of the NFT collection This Cozy Place rendered in Blender 2.93 using Blend_My_NFTs (prior to commit 223).

 ## Features
 - Generate and export Images, Animations, and 3D Models at the same time or individually.